nettinho/docling-viewer/plan.md

 Here's a concise, concrete plan for a web app presentation of a DoclingDocument for any sized PDF:

+# Main considerations

+- This is a pure LiveView app, no npm dependencies or package.json should be added.
+- This is a single page viewer that takes the input from `priv/static/example.json`

+# Steps

 1. **Three-Pane Layout:**

    - **Sidebar (Navigation Tree):**